 2. What are the areas of specialization for each of the learning sites?

 The Law Enforcement/Mental Health Learning Sites offer a wide range of expertise related to various specialized policing responses and law enforcement-mental health collaborations involving crisis intervention training, co-responder models with follow-up teams, comprehensive dispatcher training, embedded mental health professionals, and police officers trained as mental health liaisons.
 For information on areas of expertise, please use the links below to the individual learning site descriptions.

 3. What is the process for requesting assistance?

 Agency representative should complete the Technical Assistance Request Form.
 That information will help ensure you are matched with the most appropriate learning site(s).
 Following receipt of your request, CSG Justice Center staff will respond (in most cases) within 48 hours (on business days) to schedule a call with you to better understand your needs.
 Our goal is to have your agency matched and connected to the most appropriate learning site within two weeks of request.

 4. If I already know which learning site I want to work with, can I contact it directly?

 You are welcome to make direct contact with the learning site/s of your choice.
 We do ask that you provide notice of your request for TA to email@example.com.
 This will allow us to track more effectively, the requests for Learning Sites technical assistance.

 5. Will there be a cost associated with receiving TA from a learning site?

-Technical assistance is provided to law enforcement agencies at no cost in an effort to assist with the development or implementation of SPR strategies.
-However, supplemental funds can be made available on a case-by-case basis to agencies that are interested in site visits with learning sites.
+Technical assistance is provided to law enforcement agencies at no cost in an effort to assist with the development or implementation of PMHCs.
+The only potential associated cost is for travel, if the technical assistance provided includes a site visit or other in-person assistance.
+Supplemental funds may occasionally be made available on a case-by-case basis.

 6. What is the relationship between CSG Justice Center and the learning sites?